alex-16moro/diffuser_agent/README.md

 imports moved last release, what the reviewer will bounce), and they usually discover each rule the slow way: a red PR, a review round-trip, a broken build.

-So the goal isn't to write conventions the library lacks — it already ships an `.ai/` directory (`AGENTS.md`, `review-rules.md`, on-demand skills) for the agent and the reviewer. **The goal is to turn those scattered signals into one governed contribution workflow** that makes the path from task to review-ready change explicit, enforces it identically everywhere, and extends the value to the rest of the team — PM, QA, DevOps — which is the gap the customer named.
+So the goal isn't to write conventions the library lacks, it already has an `.ai/` directory (`AGENTS.md`, `review-rules.md`, on-demand skills) for the agent and the reviewer. **The goal is to turn those scattered signals into one governed contribution workflow** that makes the path from task to review-ready change explicit, enforces it identically everywhere, and extends the value to the rest of the team — PM, QA, DevOps — which is the gap the customer named.

-So I didn't invent a parallel system. **I extended the maintainers' own pattern** with the one thing that makes conventions trustworthy end-to-end: a single machine-readable registry that every audience is *projected* from, plus a runnable gate that enforces it identically in the editor, before the PR, and in CI.
+So **I extended the maintainers' own pattern** with the one thing that makes conventions trustworthy end-to-end: a single machine-readable registry that every audience is *projected* from, plus a runnable gate that enforces it identically in the editor, before the PR, and in CI.
 The registry separates **upstream conventions** ("what diffusers requires," verified against source) from **customer guardrails** ("what our org adds"), so nobody confuses the two.

-**The business impact:** fewer review round-trips (the highest-cost, highest- latency step), consistent code from day one, and — because the rules are code, not tribal knowledge — the team owns and extends it without me (requirement 4).
+**The business impact:** fewer review round-trips (the highest-cost, highest- latency step), consistent code from day one, and because the rules are code, the team owns and extends it without me (requirement 4).

 ## The core idea: one source of truth, many audiences